c0pperdragon/Amiga-Digital-Video/db23_hack/README.md

 I have tried to keep compatibility with existing display devices as high as possible, but some things will just no longer work.

-* Genlock interface
+* Genlock interface:
-The _XCLKEN und XCLK inputs were used to force the Amigas clock to run in sync with an external hardware.
+The _XCLKEN und XCLK inputs were used to force the Amiga's clock to run in sync with an external hardware.
 This was used to produce overlays for TV video signals.
 Also the PIXLSW output was used for this purpose to notify the overlay circuity about when the Amiga is creating any color signal.
-* CGA or VGA monitors
+* CGA or VGA monitors:
 Monitors that need explicit horizontal and vertical sync signals (HSYNC, VSYNC).
 Originally this, together with the 4 original digital color outputs, was intended to drive a CGA monitor.
-Later hacks used this to connect a 15kHz-comptabile VGA monitor.
+Later hacks used this to connect a 15kHz-compatible VGA monitor.
-* Clock output
+* Clock output:
 I don't know which hardware actually used the clock output (_CCK), but anyway it would not work any longer.
-* -5/-12 volt
+* -5/-12 volt:
 I also don't know which hardware would need the negative voltage.
 So whatever the usage was, it will not work.
-* SCART adapters
+* SCART adapters:
 This is the only real use case that is probably still relevant.
 Many Amiga-to-SCART cables use the +12 volt output to generate the signaling voltage to switch the TV to RGB mode.
 Many TVs do not need this signal and can be switched to RGB manually.
 But some TVs rely on this signal.
 In this case you would have to rework the cable to get the signaling